 By sending €1,000 to every adult in the Eurozone, the ECB would provide exactly the kind of powerful boost needed to kickstart the economy once the Covid-19 public health crisis is over.

 Direct money transfers like this are an immediate and equitable way of boosting private spending when our economy needs it most — without increasing the public and private debt burden.
 Helicopter money would also negate the need for EU policymakers to subject European countries to another round of misguided austerity after the coronavirus crisis has receded.

-The medical emergency may be abating, but the economic emergency is going nowhere fast.
+The medical emergency may be abating, but the economic emergency is ongoing.
 Hesitating to act now will dramatically worsen the recession we’ve already been thrown into by the coronavirus.

-The European Central Bank must seize the initiative and provide helicopter money to the public immediately, and build a people-centered recovery from Covid-19.
+The European Central Bank must seize the initiative and provide helicopter money to the public immediately, and build a people-centred recovery from Covid-19.